White-spotted fantail

 The white-spotted fantail or spot-breasted fantail (Rhipidura albogularis) is a small passerine bird.
 It is found in forest, scrub and cultivation in southern and central India.
 It was formerly considered a subspecies of the white-throated fantail.

+Taxonomy

+The white-spotted fantail was formally described in 1831 by the French naturalist René Lesson under the binomial name Muscicapa (Muscylva) albogularis.
+It is now one of over 60 fantails placed in the genus Rhipidura that was introduced in 1827 by the naturalists Nicholas Vigors and Thomas Horsfield.